nripendrap/HowTo/docker.md

+## Docker
-Installing Docker gives you the client and daemon docker hub
+- Installing Docker gives you the client and daemon

+- docker hub

 Docker Hub: hosted repository service provided by docker for finding and sharing container images with your team.